 Last time we spoke about those young adults who would not be going off to university but would instead be going off to work.
-Maybe you have a child or a young friend who will be looking a job and would benefit from the advice below.
-As parents, it's our job to help our children make the transition from school to work.
+Maybe you have a child or a young friend who will be looking for a job and would benefit from the advice below.
+As parents, it’s our job to help our children make the transition from school to work.

 Today I want to talk a little bit about how work and school resemble each other … and also about how they don’t.

-1. You have specified amount of time that you are allowed to be absent – Typically, schools require that you attend at least 90 percent of the classes for the school year in order to matriculate to the next level.
+1. You have a specified amount of time that you are allowed to be absent – Typically, schools require that you attend at least 90 percent of the classes for the school year in order to matriculate to the next level.
 Failure to do so may see you repeating a grade.
 On average there are 180 days in a school year which means you have to be present for at least 162 school days.
 That’s 18 sick days for the year!

 Your employer, on the other hand, only allows you 10 sick days for the year.
 In Jamaica, sick time (with pay) may be taken after the first three months.
 An employee accrues 1 sick day every 22 days.
 Time over the ten days may either be taken from an employee’s vacation balance or docked from their pay.